 Week 1.
 Sydney & Canyoning in the Blue Mountains

 Welcome to Sydney, Australia!
-Bold, brash, and beautiful, Sydney is arguably the world’s most vibrant city.
-On arrival, you will be met by your Pacific Discovery Program leader and transferred to our downtown accommodation near Sydney, where the first European settlement in Australia was established over 200 years ago.
-A comprehensive program briefing takes place where we get to know each other, before we explore Sydney’s famous harbor and beaches, the Opera House, and Australian Museum.
+On arrival, you will be met by your Pacific Discovery Program leader and transferred to our accommodation in the heart of the world’s most vibrant city.
+A comprehensive program briefing takes place where we get to know each other before we explore Sydney’s famous harbor and beaches, the Opera House, and Australian Museum.
 Roll on the next 10 weeks!

 We’ll leave Sydney for the Blue Mountains.
 Our base for the next 3 days will be Katoomba, a town in the area that borders Blue Mountains National Park and its bushwalking trails.
-Whilst we are here we’ve got time to explore the area, check out the famous Three Sisters rock formations and take on a day of canyoning.
-Abseiling, rappelling and climbing through this beautiful National Park, and getting a well-earned adrenaline and endorphin kick are what’s in store!
+Whilst we are here we have time to explore the area, check out the famous Three Sisters rock formations, and take on a day of canyoning.
+Getting a well-earned adrenaline and endorphin kick is what’s in store in this beautiful National Park when we go abseiling, rappelling and climbing!

 Week 2.
 Surf Camp & Conservation Project

-We journey north to an isolated section of the coast where we learn to surf from our surfing-guru instructors during a three-day surf camp.
-Whether it is your first time on the water or you have a few days under your belt, we will cater to everyone.
-Evenings are spent relaxing at the campground and playing games, before a great sleep in preparation for another day’s worth of riding waves!
+We journey north to an isolated section of the coast where we learn to surf during a three-day surf camp.
+Whether it is your first time on the water or you have a few days under your belt, our surf instructors will cater to everyone.
+Evenings are spent relaxing at the campground and playing games before a great sleep in preparation for another day’s worth of riding waves!

 Week 3.
 Byron Bay, Sunshine Coast & Australia Zoo